Immigration to France: Crime rates

-Citizenship
+Citizenship clauses

-Children born in France to foreign parents are automatically granted French citizenship upon reaching the age of 18.
+Children born in France to foreign parents with legal long-term residence in France are automatically granted French citizenship upon reaching the age of 18.
 People born abroad and living in France can acquire French citizenship if they satisfy certain conditions.
-In 2009 the number of naturalised persons was 135,000, mainly from Maghreb (41.2%).
+In 2009 the number of naturalised persons was 135,000, with the largest contingent from Maghreb (41.2%).
 People who have worked in the French military can also get French citizenship.

-Comparison with other European Union countries 2010
+Comparison with other European Union countries 2023

-According to Eurostat 47.3 million people lived in the European Union in 2010 who were born outside their resident country.
-This corresponds to 9.4% of the total EU population.
-Of these, 31.4 million (6.3%) were born outside the EU and 16.0 million (3.2%) were born in another EU member state.
+According to Eurostat 59.9 million people lived in the European Union in 2023 who were born outside their resident country.
+This corresponds to 13.35% of the total EU population.
+Of these, 31.4 million (9.44%) were born outside the EU and 17.5 million (3.91%) were born in another EU member state.